 To begin with, the Full Form Style is the only form that allows you to add an image to it.
 Once you have your text and colors setup (you can change the colors using the magic wand icon at the top of the Form Editor), you'll want to add your image.

-We recommend you use the image upload feature inside the description text box rather than the image thumbnail uploader ->
+We recommend you use the image upload feature inside the description text box rather than the image thumbnail uploader:

-That way you can upload images at your own dimensions until it looks just right for you.
+This way, you can upload images at your own dimensions until it looks just right for you.

-Landing pages have the ability to hold multiple images depending on the style of page you build.
+Landing pages have the ability to hold multiple images, depending on the style of page you build.
 The Single Column style offers two image locations (on top and next to the opt in form) and the Sliding style offers one large background image.
 The Sidebar Style offers one image (next to the opt in form).

-The medium size image (the header image on a Single Column style) should have a width of around 600px
+- The medium size image (the header image on a Single Column style) should have a width of around 600px

-And the smallest image size (that image next to your opt in form on Single Column and Sidebar), should be around 300px wide
+- And the smallest image size (that image next to your opt in form on Single Column and Sidebar), should be around 300px wide